-9 The diversity measure of BKLS (1998) has also been used in other studies (see Barron, Byard, and Kim (2002), among others).
+9The diversity measure of BKLS (1998) is also used in other studies (see Barron, Byard, and Kim (2002)).

-10 BKLS develop a model of how analysts' earnings forecasts are related to their general information environment, which consists of public (common) information and their own beliefs (idiosyncratic information).
+10BKLS develop a model of how analysts' earnings forecasts are related to their general information environment, which consists of public (common) information and their own beliefs (idiosyncratic information).